 With each passing day it becomes more and more obvious to me that fame will forever elude me.
 I have no issue with this.
 I have written many times about my desire to remain anonymous.
 What I do lament is that often with fame comes riches.
 Thus, as the logic goes, with no fame comes no riches.
 Worse still, I cannot fall back on other … Continue reading The Time I Accidentally Defenestrated Myself by Falling Out of a Second Floor Window at a House Party.

 When I am not busy living as the reincarnation of both Orwell and Voltaire I like to paint.
 Whether painting likes me is a different matter.
 It is hard to describe what my style is.
-One person, to whom I showed my work in a rare attempt at being friendly, described it as having “a … Continue reading Descriptions of Paintings
+One person, to whom I showed my work in a rare attempt at being friendly, described it as having “a child-like quality.”
+I do not think she meant this positively. … Continue reading Descriptions of Paintings

 How do we explain the phenomenon of celebrity spotting?
 What is the biological, psychological or, indeed, metaphysical reasoning behind the response—that jolt in the senses—that comes with seeing someone who lives in the public eye?
-Is it a feeling akin to passing by a friend or an acquaintance—a neurological response indicating that you know this … Continue reading Celebrity Spotting in Ipswich Town
+Is it a feeling akin to passing by a friend or an acquaintance—a neurological response indicating that you know this person and should say ‘hello’ before your conscious takes over … Continue reading Celebrity Spotting in Ipswich Town